When it comes to living a joyful, simple and convenient life, having an organized kitchen stacks high on the must-haves.

 Keep recipes and cookbooks together and handy on a dedicated shelf.

 Need to organize more than your kitchen?
-Take my free 7-Day Simplicity Challenge to receive a week of email prompts that will help you simplify your whole home and life!
+Take my free 7-Day Simplicity Challenge to receive a week of email prompts that will help you simplify your home and create systems for efficiency.

 Did you find this post helpful?
 If so, please Pin and share for others to find.
 Thanks!